steffendx/GoNorthWiki/Karta.md

 ### Editing Markers
 You can edit markers by simply dragging them.
 After releasing the marker it will be saved.
 By clicking on a marker a popup will be shown.
 At the bottom right of the popup you will find icons for editing the marker:
+ * **Link**: By clicking this link icon you can copy a link to the marker.
+Upon opening the link the map will zoom on the selected marker and open the popup.
  * **Circle**: By clicking this circle you can edit additional geometry for the marker.
 This geometry can be a line, polygon, rectangle or circle.
 You can find more info below, see **Editing marker geometry**.
  * **Pencil**: The pencil will only be available for quest markers and notes.
 By clicking on this icon you can rename the marker or change the description.
  * **Cross**: If you are in the Implementation Status Tracker role you will see a cross if the marker is not implemented.
 By clicking on the cross a dialog will open that allows you to flag the marker as implemented.
 If the marker is already implemented a check marker will be shown instead that is not clickable.